 Freshmen are advised by College of Engineering advisors, but after declaring a major, all biosystems engineering students are advised by biosystems engineering advisors.

-Sophomores are advised by Alicia Modenbach, who serves as both academic and career advisor.
+Sophomores are advised by Dr. Alicia Modenbach, who serves as both academic and career advisor.

 Third and Fourth-year Students

 During their junior and senior years, biosystems engineering students receive advising from two advisors.
 The career advisor helps students with career development; the academic advisor ensures students are taking the correct courses to graduate.

 The director of undergraduate studies (DUS), currently Dr. Joseph Dvorak, serves as academic advisor to juniors and seniors.
 As academic advisor, the DUS is responsible for ensuring that students are on track to graduate.
 Either Dr. Modenbach or Dr. Dvorak review student schedules for accuracy and notify students of any issues before the semester starts.